-Schedule C shall include Policemen, both in the Police Department and Department, and Doormen in the Police Department.
+Schedule C shall include Policemen, both in the Police Department and Department of Parks, and the uniformed torce in the Fire Department, and Doormen in the Police Department.

+Department.
 Schedule D shall include all persons for whose duty special expert knowledge is required not included in Schedule E.